Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Experiments

 \item Count how many modes are covered and calculate the proportion of realistic samples.

 \item Repeat the above steps 100 times and perform averaging. \end{enumerate}

 For each method, we independently train 10 models and calculate the mean and standard deviation (SD) across the 10 independent runs.
+For the ``Oracle'' method, we do not train models, but independently run the above procedure for 10 times.
 The main observations are as follows: \begin{itemize} \item GAN suffers from mode missing, generating realistic but not diverse samples.
 WGAN-GP increases ``covered modes'' but decreases ``realistic ratio''.
-Inclusive-NRF performs much better than both GAN and WGAN-GP in sample generation. \item Inclusive-NRF outperforms exclusive-NRF in both sample generation and density estimation. \item After revision, samples from inclusive-NRF become more like real samples, achieving the best in both ``covered modes" and ``realistic ratio'' metrics.
+Inclusive-NRF performs much better than both GAN and WGAN-GP in sample generation. \item Inclusive-NRF outperforms exclusive-NRF in both sample generation and density estimation. \item After revision, samples from inclusive-NRF become more like real samples, achieving the best in both ``covered modes'' and ``realistic ratio'' metrics. \item As shown in Figure \ref{fig:CD-potential-map} in Appendix, the learned potential from applying the CD method to train the NRF yields a poor estimate of the data density, much worse than our inclusive-NRF approach. \end{itemize}